SEMICeu/EU-wide-Registry-of-Semantic-Models/SR-dev/enricher/doc/enricher.md

      ```python create_db.py```

-6) There is a configuration file [config.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config.yaml) that describes:
+6) There are multiple configuration files:
-    - the endpoint for api for synonyms (altervista and datamuse)
-    - the 3 endpoints for the api classify, synonyms and translate, used by the 3 respective Prefect tasks, to be adapted in case the API are deployed somewhere else.
+   - [config_log.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_log.yaml) : to configure the logging of the application
+   - [config_prefect.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_prefect.yaml) : to configure the behaviour of the prefect flow and tasks
+   - [config_api_classify.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_api_classify.yaml) : to configure the behaviour of the api classify
-    - the datathemes taxonomy used by the classify api
+   - [config_api_synonyms.yaml](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/config_api_synonyms.yaml) : to configure the behaviour of the api synonyms

 7) Make sure you can access the Hugging face models page https://huggingface.co/models, that is used by the Enricher, via the [list_models](https://github.com/SEMICeu/EU-wide-Registry-of-Semantic-Models/blob/main/SR-dev/enricher/enricher-api/app/api/v1/mlmodels.py#L198), to download first the list of machine learning models for translation.
    The page is sometimes blocked by the company proxy and you can get the log message: